ECE Undergraduate Advising

 completed courses and "/" through courses currently enrolled)

 Your adviser must sign the form and you must return it to Stacie Oliver in the main office of Electrical and Computer Engineering, 3325 Patrick Taylor

-Faculty Office hours can be found by calling the main ECE office: 578-5241
+Faculty Office hours can be found by contacting them or calling the main ECE office: 578-5241